traschke/7z-backup/README.md

 ## Prerequisities
 * PowerShell
+* PowerShell module "BurnedToast"
+ * In PowerShell do `PS> Install-Module -Name BurntToast -RequiredVersion 0.4` to install it
 * 7zip (Note that `7z.exe` must be in your `PATH`or the script won't find it)

 ## How to run the script